The Cathedral of Cusco or Cathedral Basilica of the Virgin of the Assumption is the main temple of the city of Cusco.

-In 1617, architect Fray Miguel Huertas intervened, modifying arches and vaults.
-In 1649, Francisco Domingo Chavez y Arellano intervened, master architect who finished the building; it was also him who built the façade or master wall.
-On the 14th of August of the same year, Dr Pedro de Arteaga y Sotomayor blessed the new cathedral, being conferred on August 15th with a party that lasted until the month of September.
-On August 1668, he was consecrated by Dr Bernardo Izaguirre.
+In 1617, the architect Fray Miguel Huertas intervened, modifying arches and vaults.
+In 1649, Francisco Domínguez Chávez y Arellano, Master Architect, intervenes and finishes the construction, he is also the one who builds the façade or master wall.
+On August 14, Dr. Pedro de Arteaga y Sotomayor blessed the new Cathedral, opening on August 15 with a celebration that lasted until September, and on August 19, 1668, it was consecrated by Dr. Bernardo Izaguirre.

-The Cathedral of Cusco has characteristics of Gothic, Renaissance Mannerist and Baroque revival.
-Flanked by two solid towers, its side covers are mannerist, and the central, discreetly baroque.
+The Cathedral of Cusco combines characteristics of Gothic, Mannerist Renaissance and Baroque.
+Flanked by two solid towers, its lateral portals are mannerist, and the central one, discreetly baroque.